 Other forms of forced labour include migrants and refugees being forced to engage in the conflict.
-In January 2020, UNHCR Special Representative for the Central Mediterranean, Vincent Cochetel, told a German press agency, "We have accounts from people who were in detention centres that they were given the choice to remain there for an indefinite period of time or to fight on the front line."
-This was described as well by one of the witnesses interviewed by the Organisations: Hassan, who left his country of origin in 2015, and was detained at multiple unofficial locations by non-state actors during his two-year journey through Libya.
-Hassan stated, "If you know how to hold a gun, you were taken to fight."
+In January 2020, UNHCR Special Representative for the Central Mediterranean, Vincent Cochetel, told a German press agency, "We have accounts from people who were in detention centres that they were given the choice to remain there for an indefinite period of time or to fight on the front line."99 This was described as well by one of the witnesses interviewed by the Organisations: Hassan, who left his country of origin in 2015, and was detained at multiple unofficial locations by non-state actors during his two-year journey through Libya.
+Hassan stated, "If you know how to hold a gun, you were taken to fight."100

 Another form of enslavement identified during the Organisations' research and interviews is sexual slavery.
 It should be noted that in the Rome Statute, sexual slavery constitutes a standalone crime, distinct from enslavement, and is included together with other sexual crimes under Article 7(1)(g).
-However, the elements required to characterise both the crimes of enslavement and sexual slavery are similar, the main difference being that for the crime of sexual slavery, the perpetrator must have caused the victim "to engage in one or more acts of a sexual nature".
+However, the elements required to characterise both the crimes of enslavement and sexual slavery are similar, the main difference being that for the crime of sexual slavery, the perpetrator must have caused the victim "to engage in one or more acts of a sexual nature".101 This means that the crime of enslavement must involve an act of a sexual nature in order to amount to sexual slavery.
 In Libya, many testimonies and open-source information show that in relation to women and girls particularly, the exercise of the right of ownership by the captors often involves various forms of sexual violence, including women being taken for periods of a week at a time or longer, being sold for prostitution, or being kept at the captors' convenience for sexual activities.
 For instance, Tesfay said of a well-known trafficker in Bani Walid: